san antonio combat Ptsd conference

 Visit the Official San Antonio Riverwalk web site

-Hotels on the Riverwalk are very close to the Pearl.
+Hotels on the Riverwalk are very close to the Conference Center.
 Attendees can walk, Uber, Lyft, or Taxi at minimal expense.
-There is also the River Boat Taxi Service: $5 per ride one-way, $25 for a 3-day pass/unlimited rides (Museum Reach is the pickup point for the hotel).
+There is also the River Boat Taxi Service: $5 per ride one-way, $25 for a 3-day pass/unlimited rides.
 Taxi runs 9am to 9pm so it wouldn’t be an option for the morning commute but would be for evening commute back to hotel.

 The STRONG STAR Consortium and the Consortium to Alleviate PTSD (CAP) include over 150 collaborating national scientists and clinicians funded by the Departments of Defense and Veterans Affairs to develop and evaluate approaches for the prevention and treatment of combat-related PTSD and related mental health problems among active duty military personnel and veterans.